Brazil, US to Collaborate on Biofuels

 President of the Brazilian Sugarcane Industry Association (UNICA), Marcus Jank, said in an interview with Reuters that the bill would allow the two countries to move beyond past trade disputes and that the bill would help the US and Brazil to work “as partners in the creation of a global market for biofuels.”
 The Brazilian sugarcane industry also disclosed that US$ 58 million has been earmarked for the bill.

 Sponsored by Senator Richard Lugar of Indiana, Senate Bill 1007 expands on an existing Memorandum of Understanding inked in March 2007 by President George W. Bush and his Brazilian counterpart, Luiz Inacio Lula da Silva.
-A change in the title of the new legislation - from “United States-Brazil Latin America Energy Cooperation Pact” to “The Western Hemisphere Energy Compact” - suggests there is a growing US interest in developing regional cooperation on energy issues.
+A change in the title of the new legislation - from “United States-Brazil Latin America Energy Cooperation Pact” to “The Western Hemisphere Energy Compact” - reveals the growing US interest in developing regional cooperation on energy issues.

 Although Brazil exports approximately 50 percent of its ethanol to the US, Brasilia has been at odds with Washington over certain agricultural subsidies and tariffs, particularly in the areas of cotton and ethanol.
 After the breakdown of world trade talks at the WTO in July, a Brazilian trade official had indicated that Brasilia was likely to initiate dispute proceedings at the WTO with the US over its ethanol import tariffs.